 - How to get a quote from our clinics

 There might be several further reasons for the reduction in bone material.
-For instance, an accident when part of the jaw bone is fractured, gum diseases or bone atrophy caused by other diseases can all be responsible.
-The size of the sinus increases with age, and its osseous wall becomes thinner, so at a later age bone augmentation could be more frequently necessary before the insertion of the implants.
+For instance, an accident fracturing part of the jaw bone, far gone gum diseases or bone atrophy caused by other diseases can all be responsible.
+The size of the sinus increases with age, and its osseous wall becomes thinner, so at a later age, bone augmentation could be more frequently necessary before the insertion of the implants.

-The most common augmentation method usually involves sinus lift.
-The dental surgeon lifts the soft tissues on the sinus base, and fills the space revealed with bone graft material.
+The most common augmentation method usually involves a sinus lift.
+The dental surgeon lifts the soft tissues on the sinus base and fills this space with bone graft material.
 This way they can lift the upper jaw bone which is then able to accept the implant.
-This procedure can be performed in two different ways:
+There are two ways to perform this procedure:

 Recovery time after jaw bone augmentation is three to nine months.
-This is the time required for the bone graft material to solidify, and to unite with the existing bone.
+This is the time the bone graft material needs to solidify and to unite with the existing bone.
 The duration may depend on:

-There are a great number of materials that can be used during the procedures, so it is better to classify them by their origin.
+There are a great number of materials that are adequate for this procedure, so it is better to classify them by their origin.
 We distinguish the following bone graft materials:

 We are now going to list these materials and explain their production as well as their influence on jaw bone augmentation.

-Allograft bone, which is bone material obtained from a different donor other than the patient, is available from “bone banks”, similarly to the way blood is available in “blood banks”.
+Allograft bone is bone material coming from a different donor other than the patient.
+This is available from “bone banks”, just like blood is available from “blood banks”.
 Bone material is harvested from human bone released during the process of hip replacement surgeries.
-This material is cleaned, sterilized and inspected.
+This material is cleaned, sterilized, and inspected.
 Then it is reformed into material that is applied, amongst several other uses, in jaw bone augmentation.
-Beside the autogenous bone, this is considered the most ideal material as there is less of a risk that the implant is rejected by the body.
+Besides the autogenous bone, this is the most ideal material as there is less risk of rejection.
 However, the healing and the ossification period may take longer than in the case of the autogenous bone.

-• would like to avoid having to undergo two surgeries
+- would like to avoid having two surgeries

 Alloplastic bone materials made from calcium phosphate imitate natural bone tissues very well.
-Also, they can be applied for the human body safely.
+Also, they are safe for the human body.
 Their great advantage is that they are available in the sufficient quantity.
 Thus, they make the use of animal or human donors unnecessary for the jaw bone augmentation procedure.
 With the use of alloplastic bone materials, we can exclude human or animal infection completely.
 However, their great disadvantage is that the human body might be more likely to reject them.

-Jaw bone augmentation costs 30-40% less in our Hungarian clinics than what is offered in your home country.
+Jaw bone augmentation costs 30-40% less in our Hungarian clinics than the price in your home country.
 We carry out the implantation for only half the average price.
-This is illustrated well by the following comparative table:
+The following comparative tables illustrate it well: